 Making these calculations takes time and effort, and when the number of applicants increases dramatically after an

-I believe that is what’s been happening the past nine years or so.
+I believe that is what’s been happening since the 2008 recession.

-Applying for disability is tough as an applicant because you need to prove the negative(your unemployability), and focus in on your limitations and failures.
+Applying for disability is tough for an applicant because you need to prove the negative(your unemployability), and focus on your limitations and failures.

 If the person who reads your information disagrees, then you’re going to get rejected and need to appeal.

 This is why it’s so important to have your doctor(s) behind you.

 Knowing that you are applying for disability, they may make certain to note information that helps convince the folks at SSDI, or they may make sure to attach notations about your pain or limits that may otherwise be forgotten.